rei-vilo/PDLS_EXT3_Basic_Global/README.md

 the kits

-+ the [EPD Pico Kit (EPDK)](https://www.pervasivedisplays.com/product/epd-pico-kit-epdk/), which includes a Raspberry Pi Pico RP2040, an EXT3-1 extension board and a 2.66" monochrome panel.
++ [EPD Pico Kit (EPDK)](https://www.pervasivedisplays.com/product/epd-pico-kit-epdk/), which includes a Raspberry Pi Pico RP2040, an EXT3-1 extension board and a 2.66" monochrome panel.

 ## Features